What Hours Do Virtual Assistants Work?

-One of the questions I am most asked is, “What hours should my virtual assistant work?”
+Virtual assistants’ hours and pay can be complicated.
+One of the questions we are most asked is, “What hours should my virtual assistant work?”

 Our recent guest on the Bootstrappers Podcast Liam Martin, a remote work advocate, supports the idea of asynchronous work.
 This means that workers can choose to work at any hour and from any time zone, with as few meetings as possible.

 Martin believes in using technology to its fullest potential, like making videos for colleagues instead of having video calls and making sure written communication and documentation is thorough, reducing the need for meetings or calls.

 Martin is the author of Running Remote and the founder of Time Doctor, a time management software as a service (SaaS).

 As a business owner, I run my remote teams with a strong focus on teamwork.
 We have daily huddles where small teams connect live in the morning and work during the same hours.
 Video calls are frequently used to answer questions and Zoom meetings typically work for our needs.

 Despite never meeting in person, I feel like I have known my team extremely well due to our online interactions.

 This type of work is only possible when everyone is working during the same hours.